-This show explores this idea predominantly utilizing gold leaf and charcoal of which both materials invoke the personality of a mined substance.
-Gold is often regarded as a decadent colour, an over indulgence whereas charcoal is perhaps one of the humblest artists materials.
-Aesthetically, black and gold complement each other as values of the unknown and illumination adding to the dichotomy of this juxtaposition.
-Here Loughbrough uses them on an ambitious scale in a body of work which tips its cap to the symbolists.
+The rendering of the pieces fluctuates between expressive mark making and a critical layering of gold leaf into flat geometrical compositions.
+The gold mirrors the embers of the blaze whilst charcoal functions as a perfect opposite to encapsulate and enhance the metallic glint.
+Gold is often regarded as an opulent colour, an over indulgence whereas charcoal is perhaps one of the humblest of artists materials.
+Aesthetically, black and gold complement each other as values of the unknown and illumination, adding to the dichotomy of this juxtaposition.
+They are used on an ambitious scale in this series which delves into the catacombs of the human condition.